 Related: Already on WordPress?
 Check out our WordPress SEO for dummies guide to learn about optimizing your website for search engines

-Understanding the platforms
+Medium vs WordPress – Understanding the platforms

 WordPress

-WordPress is a self-hosted platform, meaning you have full control over your website.
+WordPress is a self-hosted platform, meaning you have complete control over your website.
 Whether you’re running a personal blog, a business site, or an e-commerce store, WordPress gives you the flexibility to create whatever you need.
 You’ll need a web host and a domain name, but once set up, you have endless customization options.

 When to Use WordPress: